tetherto/wdk-wallet-ton/README.md

 # @wdk/wallet-ton

-A simple and secure package to manage BIP-32 wallets for TON blockchain.
-This package provides a clean API for creating, managing, and interacting with Ethereum-compatible wallets using BIP-39 seed phrases and BIP-44 derivation paths.

 A simple and secure package to manage BIP-32 wallets for the TON blockchain.
 This package provides a clean API for creating, managing, and interacting with TON wallets using BIP-39 seed phrases and TON-specific derivation paths.

 ## About WDK